ItzCobaltboy/Frostbyte_ClusterFS/README.md

 Inspired from AWS S3, Frostbyte offers a simple and intuitive API for storing and retrieving files across a cluster of servers.

 > Yes, Frostbyte can safely operate on **non-TLS / unsecured networks** without risking data exposure.
+[See below](https://github.com/ItzCobaltboy/Frostbyte_ClusterFS/tree/main?tab=readme-ov-file#security-model)

 ## Features
 - **Distributed Storage**: Files are distributed across multiple Datanodes in the cluster to ensure redundancy and high availability.